ReenigneArcher/facebook-post-action/README.md

 #facebook-post-action
-Github Action for posting to a facebook page or group.
+GitHub Action for posting to a facebook page or group.

 ## 🎒 Prep Work
 1. Get a facebook permanent access token (explained below) using a facebook account that owns the page where you want to post messages.